 - Softly rounded, folding handles that feel comfortable when lifting and carrying the ramp

 - High safety – can support heavy loads

-- Integrated non-skid surface that is extremely hard-wearing and provides sure footing in almost all conditions
+- The integrated non-skid surface that is extremely hard-wearing and provides sure footing in almost all conditions

-- Maintenance-free – anodised aluminum profiles for increased stability and strength
+- Maintenance-free – anodized aluminum profiles for increased stability and strength

 - Attractive, functional design